pyrkamarcin/CommonDataLayer/docs/processes/0003_Documentation_structure_and_RFC_process.md

 #### Resolution
 Each RFC must result in:
 * When accepted:
-    * If the team decide to implement feature described in the RFC:
+    * If the team decide to implement a feature described in the RFC:
         * Implementator should create tracking issue - he should include its id in `features/index.md` table.
-        * Update in `architecture` - all components that were changed should be updated, so this RFC won't be needed to understand how for example, Object Builder works.
+        * Update in `architecture` - all components that were changed should be updated, so this RFC won't be needed to understand how, for example, Object Builder works.
 It should be done as a part of PR that has been merged.
         * Update in `features` - if RFCs category is `Feature` - Update existing or create new feature.md and write a new description of what this feature does.
 In some cases, the author can selectively copy-paste it from RFC; however, the author must be careful.
 It should be done as a part of PR that has been merged.
     * If RFC describes the process:
         * `processes/index.md` needs to be updated
         * Update in `processes` - if RFCs category is `Process` - Update existing or create a new process.md and write a further description of how the process looks.
 In some cases, the author can selectively copy-paste it from RFC; however, the author must be careful.
 Implementator should do it in PR that has been merged.
 * If the deadline has been met, but no conclusion has been reached - RFC should be updated with the new deadline